" Tasty One-Pot Vegetarian Camping Recipes "

 • 8 oz pasta of your choice

-• 2 mugs mixed spring vegetables( similar as cherry tomatoes, broccoli, carrots)
+• 2 cups mixed spring vegetables( such as cherry tomatoes, broccoli, carrots)

 • 1 teaspoon olive oil